Vision Introduction — Automatic Face Detection and Cropping for App Avatar Upload (Swift)

 let ratio = UIScreen.main.bounds.size.width

-// This is because I set the left and right alignment of the UIImageView to 0, with an aspect ratio of 1:1; for details, see the complete example at the end.
+// Here, UIImageView is set to align left and right at 0, with an aspect ratio of 1:1.
+See the full example at the end.

 let sourceImage = UIImage(named: "Demo")